ched-dev/obs-tasks-overlay/README.md

 > fontFamily="PT Mono",monospace

 Change the font family for all text on the page.
 Accepts a standard css `font-family` value.
+The font must be installed on your OBS machine to work.
 Defaults `sans-serif`.

 > fontColor=crimson